MicrosoftLearning/AI-102-AIEngineer/Instructions/15-computer-vision.md

 ```

-5. Save your changes and return to the integrated terminal for the **image-analysis** folder, and enter the following command to run the program:
+5. Save your changes and return to the integrated terminal for the **image-analysis** folder, and enter the following command to run the program with the argument **images/street.jpg**:

 **C#**

 ```
-dotnet run
+dotnet run images/street.jpg
 ```

 **Python**

 ```
-python image-analysis.py
+python image-analysis.py images/street.jpg
 ```

 6. Observe the output, which should include a suggested caption for the **street.jpg** image.
-7. In the **Main function**, change the **imageFile** variable declaration to reference the **building.jpg** file in the **images** folder and then re-run the program to see the caption that gets generated.
+7. Run the program again, this time with the argument **images/building.jpg** to see the caption that gets generated for the **building.jpg** image.
-8. Repeat the previous step to generate a caption for the **person.jpg** file.
+8. Repeat the previous step to generate a caption for the **images/person.jpg** file.

 ## Get suggested tags for an image